Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Introduction

-Much of the research on learning in a cortical networks has been empirical and computational because of the analytical complexity of learning in response to number of layers, connectivity structure, and neuron type.
-A notable exception is the analysis of the network proposed by \citet{Lin86a}, in which he showed the emergence of a spatial opponent cell in the third layer of a three-layered network of Poisson neurons with Gaussian connectivity kernels.
+Much of the research on learning in cortical networks has been empirical and computational because of the analytical complexity of learning in response to parameters that describe the number of layers, connectivity structure, and neuron type.
+A notable exception is the analysis of the network proposed by \citet{Lin86a} in which the emergence of a spatial opponent cell in the third layer of a three-layer network of Poisson neurons with Gaussian connectivity kernels was described.
 Learning in this network is a linear function of correlation in presynaptic neural activity, with two learning constants that control the homeostatic equilibrium.
 The linearity of the learning system enables an eigenfunction analysis to be used to identify the independent contributors to a postsynaptic neuron's synaptic weight structure.
-Eigenvalues provide a means to distinguish the eigenfunction that is the most significant contributor and hence determines the receptive field of the postsynaptic neuron.
-Although \citet{Lin86a} focused on empirical results, there has been significant work aimed at extending the analytical framework for the network he proposed. \citet{MacMil90} proposed the first three radial eigenfunctions based on the work by \citet{Tang90}, but without providing a derivation.
-The proposed eigenfunctions were for a simplified learning system in which homeostatic constants were assumed zero, so that all plasticity was driven by correlation between pre-synaptic inputs, and there was no non-competitive plasticity.
+Eigenvalues provide a way to distinguish the eigenfunctions that are the most significant contributors, and hence determine the receptive field of the postsynaptic neuron.

+Although \citet{Lin86a} focused on empirical results, there has been significant work aimed at extending the analytical framework for the network that he proposed. \citet{MacMil90} proposed the first three radial eigenfunctions based on the work by \citet{Tang90}, but without providing a derivation.
+The proposed eigenfunctions were for a simplified learning system in which homeostatic constants were assumed zero so that all plasticity was driven by correlation between presynaptic inputs and there was no non-competitive plasticity.
 They provided an empirical examination of the impact of non-zero homeostatic constants, showing that the eigenfunction of the leading eigenvalue can change in response to a change in the homeostatic equilibrium.

 \citet{Mill90} employed \citepos{Lin86a} network in a model of learning in the primary visual cortex, with overlapping left and right eye inputs processed by the \gls{lgn}.
 The network structure prompted correlation and anti-correlation in two afferents originating from either the same eye or the opposite eye, leading to the emergence of an ocular dominance feature map. \citet{Mill90} provided a description of an analytical derivation for the eigenfunctions of ocular dominance feature maps across the cortex.